sg-s/xolotl/docs/reference/xolotl-methods.md

 # setup

-A static method that allows you to set up compilers on some operating systems.
-You need to run this only once.
-If xolotl works, there is no need to run this.

-Usage:
+**Syntax**

 ```
 xolotl.setup
 x.setup
 ```

+**Description**

+A static method that allows you to set up compilers on some operating systems.
+You need to run this only once.
+If xolotl works, there is no need to run this.

 !!! info "See Also"
     * [xolotl.update](https://xolotl.readthedocs.io/en/master/reference/xolotl-methods/#update)